Zhefan-Xu/zhefan-xu.github.io/_pages/the_uav_team.md

 {% endfor %}

 I have been leading the UAV team since 2021, and the team consists of 5-15 graduate students in the Computational Engineering & Robotics Lab (CERLAB) at [Carnegie Mellon University](https://www.cmu.edu/).
-Our objective is leveraging our UAV technology expertise and developing algorithms to address real industrial projects.
-We specialize in tasks such as tunnel inspection, construction site mapping, and window frame inspection.
+Our primary objective is leveraging our UAV technology expertise and developing algorithms to address real industrial projects.
+We specialize in industrial tasks such as tunnel inspection, construction site mapping, and window frame inspection.
 Our team collaborates closely with prominent industrial partners ([YKK AP Inc.](https://www.ykkap.com/), [Obayashi Corporation](https://www.obayashi.co.jp/en/), [TOPRISE CO., LTD](https://www.toprise.jp/), etc.) to provide innovative solutions.

 Team Robot Gallery
 ------